-When you need advice concerning policy terms when acquiring a policy, assistance with making claims or defense if someone sues you and your insurance company, you can count on me, attorney Heather Cross.
-I have more than 20 years of experience in insurance litigation and coverage disputes on behalf of businesses.
+When you need advice concerning policy terms when acquiring a policy, assistance with making claims, or defense if someone sues you and your insurance company, you can count on me, attorney Heather Cross.
+I have more than 20 years of experience in insurance litigation, coverage disputes, and business litigation on behalf of businesses.
 My practice, The Cross Law Firm, does not represent insurance companies so that it may vigorously protect policyholders’ rights in all phases of the insurance transaction.

 At my firm, I handle insurance issues for small to medium-sized businesses in the Baton Rouge area and throughout Louisiana.
 My unique approach includes value-based billing to ensure full transparency in what the firm charges for its insurance representation.